Tourney History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Tourney is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Tourney family lived in Shropshire.
 Their name, however, is a reference to Tournay-Sur-Dive, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Tourney family

-Shropshire where they were Lords of the manor of Kinnersley and other lands in that shire, which the Domesday Book in 1086 shows as being an under tenant of Earl Roger.
+The surname Tourney was first found in Shropshire where they were Lords of the manor of Kinnersley and other lands in that shire, which the Domesday Book in 1086 shows as being an under tenant of Earl Roger.
 They were originally castellans of the castle at Exmes for the Counts of Exmes, the Montgomerys.
 The Tournay estates were originally at Tournay-Sur-Dive at Orne in the arrondisement of Argentan in Normandy.

 Early History of the Tourney family